lisamcgerr/whirlpool/README.md

 Our application utilizes the following models:

-- **User:** a user has many user_sessions and user_communities.
+- **User:** a user has many user_sessions, user_communities, comments and posts.
 A User also has many communities through user_communities and sessions through user_sessions
 - **Game:** a game has many sessions and has many user_sessions through sessions
 - **Session:** a session belongs to a game, has many user_sessions, and has many users through user_sessions
 - **Community:** a community has many user_communities and has many users through user_communities
 - **User_Session:** a user_sessions belongs to a user and a community
+- **Post:** a post belongs to a user and community, and has many comments
+- **Comment:** a comment belongs to a user and a post

 ## **Instructions**